 Prevention

-• Scan comment text separately from code logic using language-aware comment extractors, not simple text search.
+- Scan comment text separately from code logic using language-aware extractors, not simple text search — cover line, block, and docstring/JSDoc styles.

-• Alert on any comment that addresses an AI by name or role: # AI:, # Claude:, # Copilot:, # LLM:.
+- Alert on any comment that addresses an AI by name or role.

-• Wrap all code content in a prompt instruction that explicitly tells the model to treat comments as data, not instructions.
+- Wrap all code content in a prompt that explicitly labels comments as data, and treat that as one layer among several, not the whole defense.

-• Exclude dependency directories (node_modules, vendor, .venv) from AI coding assistant file access.
+- Exclude dependency directories from assistant file access via

-• Scan generated code for AI-addressed comments before committing it to the repository or passing it to subsequent AI sessions.
+- Scan generated code for AI-addressed comments before committing or chaining it into another AI session.

-• Run a red-team exercise: add a known benign injection comment to a test file and verify your scanner alerts before the file reaches the model.
+- Run a red-team exercise on a schedule: add a known benign injection comment and verify your scanner alerts before the file reaches the model.

 FAQ

 Q: Should I remove all AI-addressed comments from the codebase?
-A: Legitimate AI-addressed comments (e.g., ”# NOTE: This is intentionally complex — ask the AI to explain rather than simplify”) are useful developer tools.
-Remove or flag comments that contain override instructions.
-A policy that any comment with the form “AI: [instruction]” is reviewed before merge is a reasonable middle ground.
+A: No. Legitimate AI-addressed comments (e.g., ”# NOTE: intentionally complex — ask the AI to explain rather than simplify”) are useful.
+Flag or review comments that contain override instructions.
+A policy that any comment of the form “AI: [instruction]” is reviewed before merge is a reasonable middle ground.

 Q: What if my CI pipeline uses an AI to auto-approve PRs with no issues found?
-A: This is a high-risk configuration.
-At minimum, require a human approval for any merge, regardless of AI verdict.
-AI code review should be advisory, not the final gate — especially given this attack surface.
+A: That is the high-risk configuration that Comment and Control weaponized.
+Require human approval (or a deterministic policy gate) for any merge regardless of the AI verdict, and never give the auto-approve job write-scoped secrets.